 - Stick to a regular sleep schedule.
 Work backward by at least eight hours from the time you need to wake up and set a reminder to start shutting down and getting ready for bed at that time.

 Where do you fall?
 Are you a night owl or an early riser?
-By making simple changes to your sleep habits, you can help improve your performance and learn to thrive as a creature of the night.
+By making simple changes to your sleep habits, you can help improve your performance and learn to thrive as a creature of the day or night.